Jaydheeer07/Profit_Loss_Dashboard/PLANNING.md

 This document outlines the implementation plan for a Profit & Loss Dashboard that can process Xero accounting data, analyze financial performance, and present insights through an interactive dashboard with a modern UI.
 The system uses a two-tier architecture with a FastAPI backend and React frontend.

 **Implementation Status**: The FastAPI backend has been successfully implemented with working endpoints for file upload, financial metrics calculation, chat with LLM, and AI-powered financial insights generation.
-The React frontend is under development and will be connected to the backend API.
+The React frontend has been developed with components for file upload, dashboard visualization, and API integration.
+The frontend is now connected to the backend API for file uploads, metrics calculation, and insights generation.

 ## 2. System Architecture